Tasneem-Alaa/Fawry-Task/README.md

 ---

-## 🧪 Test Coverage
+## 🧪 Test Cases Explained

-When you run the `Main` class, it automatically runs several test scenarios to verify the system functionality:
+This project includes 5 main test cases executed automatically when running the `Main` class.
+Each test simulates a different real-world scenario in the e-commerce system.

+---

-### ✅ 1.
-Successful Checkout
+### Test Case 1: Successful Checkout
-- Tests buying valid products (in stock, not expired, enough balance).
-- Expects correct product listing, shipping fee, total amount, and remaining balance.
+- **What happens:**
+  Customer `Tasneem` adds three products to the cart:
+  - 3 units of Cheese (valid, in stock, not expired)
+  - 2 units of Biscuits (valid, in stock, not expired)
+  - 2 units of ScratchCard (non-expirable product)
+- **Purpose:**
+  Verify normal checkout with valid items and sufficient balance.
+- **Expected outcome:**
+  Products are correctly listed, shipping fees calculated, and remaining balance updated.

+---

-### ❌ 2.
-Empty Cart
+### Test Case 2: Checkout with Empty Cart
+- **What happens:**
-- Tests checkout with no items in the cart.
+  Customer `Yara` tries to checkout without adding any items to the cart.
+- **Purpose:**
+  Verify system handles empty cart correctly.
+- **Expected outcome:**
-- Expects the message: `"Cart is empty."`
+  Error message: `"Cart is empty."`

+---

-### ❌ 3.
-Insufficient Balance
+### Test Case 3: Insufficient Balance
+- **What happens:**
+  Customer `Yara` adds 1 unit of a TV priced at 10,000 EGP, but only has 3,000 EGP balance.
+- **Purpose:**
-- Tests checkout when customer balance is less than total cost.
+  Verify system rejects checkout when customer cannot pay total cost.
+- **Expected outcome:**
-- Expects the message: `"Insufficient balance."`
+  Error message: `"Insufficient balance."`

+---

-### ❌ 4.
-Out of Stock
+### Test Case 4: Quantity Exceeds Stock
+- **What happens:**
+  Customer `Yara` attempts to add 600 units of Cheese, but only 500 units are in stock.
+- **Purpose:**
-- Tests adding a quantity exceeding the available stock.
+  Verify system prevents adding more quantity than available stock.
+- **Expected outcome:**
-- Expects the message: `"Not enough stock for: [product name]"`
+  Error message: `"Not enough stock for: Cheese"`

+---

-### ❌ 5.
-Expired Product
+### Test Case 5: Expired Product
-- Tests adding expired products to the cart.
+- **What happens:**
+  Customer `Yara` adds 1 unit of `ExpiredCheese` which has an expiration date in the past (2020).
+- **Purpose:**
+  Verify system rejects expired products during checkout.
+- **Expected outcome:**
-- Expects the message: `"Product expired: [product name]"`
+  Error message: `"Product expired: ExpiredCheese"`

+---

 ### Summary
-These tests simulate realistic e-commerce scenarios to ensure:
-- Proper validation of cart items and stock
-- Correct checkout process and balance handling
-- Clear and informative error messages

-All tests run automatically when executing the `Main` class.
+These tests cover essential validation scenarios for stock, balance, product validity, and cart state to ensure the e-commerce system behaves reliably under common use cases and edge conditions.

 ---